There are a couple of different ways to tell CVS

 setenv CVSROOT /usr/local/cvsroot

-users should instead have these lines in their
+sh and bash users should instead have these lines in their

 `.profile' or `.bashrc':